 This guest post is authored by Greg McMillan.

 In the ISA Automation Week Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
 We will be sharing a question and the answers each week.
 If you would like to provide additional answers, please send them to Susan Colwell at ISA.
-The ninth question in the ISA Mentor program is from Danaca Jordan (USA):
+The nineteenth question is from Muhammad Khalifah in Saudi Arabia: